stefine/example-fastapi/README.md

 This is a tutorial made by Youtuber about fastapi/This is a Comprehensive Course for Beginners.
 This is a tutorial made by Youtuber https://www.youtube.com/watch?v=0sOvCWFmrtA&t=46s about fastapi.
+This is a very friendly course for beginers.
+I recommend to everybody.